-With these adjustments, actual expenditures were 59.1% of the revised budget amounts.
-The most significant variance is for "Professional Service Expenditures" (\$2,381,436) and is primarily due to delays with the State Highway 44 Corridor Preservation Study and the US 20/26 Corridor Preservation Study.
-As a result, "Operating Grants" revenue (\$2,301,508) and "Contract Revenue" (\$135,067) are also under budget because grants are billed only after the expenditure has occurred.
+With these adjustments, actual expenditures were 58.4% of the revised budget amounts.
+The most significant variance is for "Professional Service Expenditures" of \$1,287,983, and is primarily due to delays with the State Highway 44 Corridor Preservation Study and the US 20/26 Corridor Preservation Study.
+As a result, "Operating Grants" revenue of (\$1,587,266) and "Contract Revenue" of (\$98,127) are also under budget because grants are billed only after the expenditure has occurred.

-The favorable budget variance in "Salary and Fringe Benefits" (\$62,696) is due to staff vacancies, fringe benefit savings, and unspent contingency dollars.
+The favorable budget variance in "Salary and Fringe Benefits" of \$16,628 is due to staff vacancies and unspent contingency dollars.

-The favorable budget variance in "Other Direct Expenditures" is due to under expenditures in the categories of travel and education, printing, other, public involvement, legal, and the increase in building fund.
+The favorable budget variance in "Other Direct Expenditures" of \$776,687 is due to under expenditures in the categories of equipment, travel and education, printing, other, public involvement, meeting support, legal, the increase in building fund, and the set-aside for a potential twenty percent rescission of federal aid funds.

-The favorable budget variance in "Indirect Expenditures" is due primarily to budget savings for equipment lease, machine repair and maintenance, travel and education, and legal and professional services.
+The favorable budget variance in "Indirect Expenditures" is due primarily to budget savings for professional services, travel and education, dues, advertising, legal services, computer supplies, and computer software and maintenance.